muhkuh-sys/org.muhkuh.tools-fdltool/README.md

                          Do not guess the type of the input file but set it to IN_TYPE.
 Possible values for IN_TYPE are BIN, JSON.
    --output-type <OUT_TYPE>
                          Do not guess the type of the output file but set it to OUT_TYPE.
 Possible values for OUT_TYPE are BIN, JSON, TXT.
           -v <LEVEL>,    Set the verbosity level to LEVEL.
-Possible values for LEVEL are info, fatal, warning, debug, error. (default: warning)
+Possible values for LEVEL are debug, info, warning, error, fatal. (default: warning)
    --verbose <LEVEL>
              -s <SKIP>,  Skip the first SKIP bytes when reading a binary input.
 The default is to skip no bytes.
    --skip-input <SKIP>
+      -p <SIZE>,         Pad binary output to a minimum size of SIZE.
+The default is 0 which adds no padding.
+   --pad <SIZE>
+   --padding-byte <BYTE> Use BYTE for padding.
+The default is 0xff .
           -l <FILE>,     Write all output to FILE.
    --logfile <FILE>
    --color               Use colors to beautify the console output.
 This is the default on Linux.